 Landscape Use: Shade, screen, also can be grown in a large container in bright large atriums.

-Form & Character: Bengal fig is a very large and stately tree that produces long above-ground adventitious roots when mature.
+Form & Character: Banyan fig is a very large and stately tree that produces long above-ground adventitious roots when mature.
 It has a massive trunk flare.
 It is rounded and spreading, imposing, strong, immovable, and generally clean.

 Seasonal color: None